Steady Ring-Shaped Vortex Sheets: Introduction

 It is readily checked that $\psiout=\frac{\bar{W}}{2}r^2+\bar \gamma$ also inside of $\Omega$.
 Using this decomposition, the jump condition \eqref{26} simply reads as

 where the first normal derivative is the \emph{inner} normal derivative.

-We note that $\psiin$ is independent of $\bar b$ and 1-homogenous in $\bar \xi$, while $\psiout$ is independent of $\bar \xi$ and 1-homogenous in the triple $(\bar b, \bar W, \bar \gamma)$.
+We note that $\psiin$ is independent of $\bar{b}_{\mathrm{ext}}$ and 1-homogenous in $\bar \xi$, while $\psiout$ is independent of $\bar \xi$ and 1-homogenous in the triple $(\bar{b}_{\mathrm{ext}}, \bar W, \bar \gamma)$.

 Because we aim at constructing vortex rings of small cross-sectional radius, $\eps\ll1$, it is customary to rescale the elliptic problem \eqref{39}, \eqref{40}, \eqref{40a}, \eqref{circ cond} using blow-up variables.
 For this purpose, we consider the mapping $q$ defined by which maps $\Omega$ onto some $\Omega_{\theta}$.
-We observe that $r = R(1+\eps x_1)>0$ enforces that $x_1 >-1/\eps$, and thus

-Moreover, we will consider as motivated by \eqref{411} and the scaling of the circulation, which implies that $\bar a R\approx a$ up to lower order terms.
+We observe that $r = R(1+\eps x_1)>0$ enforces that $x_1 >-1/\eps$, and thus Moreover, we will consider as motivated by \eqref{411} and the scaling of the circulation, which implies that $\bar{b}_{\mathrm{int}} R\approx \bin$ up to lower order terms.
 Finally, we take the opportunity to non-dimensionalize the problem.
 Setting

-and writing $\vin = 4\pi a^{-1}\psiin \circ q^{-1}$ and $\vout=b^{-1}\psiout\circ q^{-1}$, we are now considering the overdetermined free boundary problem
+and writing $\vin = 4\pi \bin^{-1}\psiin \circ q^{-1}$ and $\vout=\bout^{-1}\psiout\circ q^{-1}$, we are now considering the overdetermined free boundary problem

 where $\kappa_{\theta}$ is the curvature of the one-dimensional boundary $\partial \Omega_{\theta}$ (see \eqref{413} for the derivation of that term).
 The factor of $4$ in \eqref{32} is simply introduced for notational convenience in the later part of the paper.
 Furthermore, we have that